nageela/matio_app/README.md

 Currently when the app is viewed the title and four buttons (interview, vlog, demo and presentation) are displayed, however the buttons are not functional.

+#### Technologies

+While creating this app the following were used;
+  - Nodejs
+  - Tailwindcss

 ## Setting up the app on your local device

   1. Install nodejs version 12.14.1